 It shows you how much money you expect, and you can compare that with the expenses.
-A budget is the best tool to help you achieve financial freedom.
+This financial estimate is the best tool to help you achieve financial freedom.
 If you want to succeed in that yearly money-saving challenge such as the 52-weekly saving challenge, start by creating a budget.

 Steps to follow when making a budget

-To create an effective budget, you must get a grip on your expenses, what you can afford to spend, and your priorities.
-These are the steps to follow when creating a budget.
+To create an effective plan on how to use your money, you must get a grip on your expenses, what you can afford to spend, and your priorities.
+These are the steps to follow when budgeting.

 Calculate how much income you earn.